jumaluwati/Compliance_Checker/README.md

 1.  **Connect to DNAC (Optional):**

     *   In the Streamlit UI, expand the "DNAC Connection" section.
-    *   Enter your DNAC IP address, username, and password.
+    *   Enter your Catalyst Center IP address, username, and password.
     *   If the connection is successful, you will see a "Connected to DNAC successfully!" message.

 2.  **Load Device Configurations:**

     *   You can load device configurations in two ways:
         *   **Upload a Configuration File:** Upload a `.txt` file containing the device configuration.
 The filename (without the extension) will be used as the device name.
-        *   **Fetch from DNAC:** Select devices from the list of available devices in DNAC and click "Fetch and Store DNAC Configurations."
+        *   **Fetch from DNAC:** Select devices from the list of available devices in Catalyst Center and click "Fetch and Store DNAC Configurations."
 This will retrieve the configurations and store them in the database.

 3.  **Define Compliance Policies:**